tyleretters/lordsofthepit.com/_posts/2023-03-29-lengtrippinglordshaus.md

 I did not document the specifics of what I gave away, but the truth is out there.
 I imagine pictures are as well.
 And I am already thinking about my next effort, and how I will possibly manage to outdo what I have already done.
 That is the way of miracles.
 And a problem for a future and its own incarnation of the Librarian.

 The celebration followed the previous night parades amplified by the sudden onset of Daylight Savings Time.
 This cruel concept has wreaked endless havoc on the weeks since, and only now, weeks later, finally committing these crimes in written form, am I starting to properly adapt.
 But in that moment, it did not matter.
-The malort was long gone, and we were forced to drink good scotch or thrull blood to keep going.
+The Malort was long gone, and we were forced to drink good scotch or thrull blood to keep going.
 Nothing would keep us down.
 I do not remember the end, but the haze of waking up the next morning assured me that eventually, no matter how great the celebration, the night always comes to a fitting end.

 ![](/assets/images/lenglordshaus/foodtruckburgerbuzz.JPG)